ABRG-Models/morphologica/README.md

 Library code used in models developed by Stuart P. Wilson, Seb James and co-workers in the Wilson Lab.
 Want to see the code?
 It's all in the [morph/](https://github.com/ABRG-Models/morphologica/tree/main/morph) directory.

-**New:** morphologica has a YouTube channel with some demo/tutorial content: https://www.youtube.com/playlist?list=PLwiQ_IuTOr_Us9_tBde96VLYQlRWOYeAP
+morphologica has some demo/tutorial content on YouTube: https://www.youtube.com/playlist?list=PLwiQ_IuTOr_Us9_tBde96VLYQlRWOYeAP

 This header-only C++ code provides **simulation support facilities** for our simulations of dynamical systems.